Bringing the Science of Reading Home - Ready4K®

 • Families can turn a game of toss into an opportunity to build phonemic awareness by breaking words into isolated sounds with each pass of the ball.

-These activities are merely the tip of the iceberg.
-Watch our webinar Sparking Family Literacy Moments for more inspiration on building phonological and phonemic awareness at home.
+These effective strategies for at-home reading practice are merely the tip of the iceberg.
+Watch our webinar for more inspiration on building phonological and phonemic awareness at home.

-Parents have so much opportunity to help children specifically develop these critical aspects to literacy development.
+Parents have so many opportunities to engage in their children’s learning experience — specifically to develop these critical aspects of literacy development.
 All it takes is a little creativity.

 Parents catalyze phonics instruction, too!

-Both phonological and phonemic awareness underpin a student’s success in learning phonics – the actual association of sounds with their written representation via letters.
-The good news is, parents continue to be invaluable partners to educators when it comes to phonics instruction.
+Both phonological awareness and phonemic awareness underpin a student’s success in learning phonics – the actual association of sounds with their written representation via letters.
+The good news is that parents continue to be invaluable partners to educators when it comes to broader instruction in phonics.

-For any school or program utilizing a direct concept, systematic approach to phonics, kids learn and practice both sounds and letters in a routine way.
-For example, each time kids learn a new sound, they might write it in the sky with their finger as they say it.
+For any reading program utilizing a direct concept, systematic approach to phonics, kids learn and practice both sounds and letters in a routine way.
+For example, each time kids learn a new sound, they might write it in the sky with their fingers as they say it aloud.

 Kids become masters of these learning routines.
 As a result, kids can easily transfer them to their home routines with their parents and caregivers.
 This also gives kids a chance to experience mastery of their skills by showing their grownups how to, say, write sounds in the sky with their fingers too.